 Distance Learning and Instructional Technology Council

 The Executive Council is the executive advisory council for the Chancellor.
-The function of the Executive Council is to address opportunities, challenges, or issues impacting the College, which include fiscal, administrative, resources, personnel, academic, student and other matters that should be reviewed by the upper-level administration.
+The function of the Executive Council is to address opportunities, challenges, or issues impacting the College, which include fiscal, administrative, resource, personnel, academic, student and other matters that should be reviewed by the upper-level administration.

 Information Systems Council

-The Information Systems Council provides the direction for information technology support in all areas of the College including administrative computing, academic computing, instructional technology, networking and communications, and technological infra-structure.
-The Information Systems Council: 1) biennially evaluates and makes recommendations for college-wide policies and procedure for the allocation and use of information technology resources that are consistent with the purpose and goals of the College; 2) develops an institution-wide strategic plan for reviewing and coordinating college-wide information technology-related to needs and services; and 3) recommends and reviews an ongoing plan for information technology resources and for reviewing technology resources/network access and security.
+The Information Systems Council provides the direction for information technology support in all areas of the College including administrative computing, academic computing, instructional technology, networking and communications, and technological infrastructure.
+The Information Systems Council: 1) biennially evaluates and makes recommendations for college-wide policies and procedure for the allocation and use of information technology resources that are consistent with the purpose and goals of the College; 2) develops an institution-wide strategic plan for reviewing and coordinating college-wide information technology related to needs and services; and 3) recommends and reviews an ongoing plan for information technology resources and for reviewing technology resources, network access, and security.

 Planning and Assessment Council